-This is the first true story in a set of blog posts written by different coaches in the Adventures with Agile network and consultancy, on the real challenges, solutions and real business benefits, that they have faced and overcome through coaching in the organisations they work with.
+This is the first true story in a set of articles written by different coaches in the AWA network and consultancy.
+Through real life stories, they share the value of coaching.
+They detail the real challenges, solutions and tangible business benefits, that they have faced and overcome through coaching in the organisations they work with.

 This story is by me, but others will be by other coaches.